 - Home Price: $229,940 median purchase price; $691 median monthly rent

-- Crime Rate: Safer than 68% of Missouri cities
+- Crime Rate: Safer than 72% of St. Louis neighborhoods

 Though it’s just a few blocks south of Downtown, life in Lafayette Square moves at a slower pace.
 Replacing the stadiums and giant businesses are quiet streets of colorful Victorian homes and cozy townhomes.
 Everything centers around Lafayette Park, a 30-acre green space that’s perfect for walking the dog, going on a morning run, or taking a peaceful stroll in the evening.
 The park also hosts movie nights, food festivals, and a summer concert series, helping give Lafayette Square a strong sense of community.
 Better yet, this safe neighborhood provides easy access to I-44 and historic U.S. Route 66, so commuting to other areas of the city is a breeze.
 If you want to enjoy all of the Downtown attractions while maintaining a quiet lifestyle, Lafayette Square is one of the best places to live in St. Louis!